karttur/speclib-db/_posts/2024/2024-01-13-speclib_campaigns-db.markdown

 ## Introduction

-Observations obtained with xSpectre´s [xspectrolum<b>+</b>](https://www.environimagine.com/spectrometerv080.html) spectrometer are generally, but not obligatory, associated with a _campaign_.
+Observations obtained with xSpectre´s [xspectrolum<b>+</b>](https://www.environimagine.com/spectrometerv080.html) spectrometer must be associated with a _campaign_.
 A _campaign_ usually focuses on a particular substance, like soil, fabric, paper, wine, grain; almost any substance can be the focus of a campaign.

-A campaign is bound to a specific combination of a sensor model and a muzzle model.
+A campaign is generally bound to a specific combination of sensor and  muzzle models.
 "Campaigns" for comparing the performance of different sensors and muzzles can be defined, but are more of development projects and not ordinary "campaigns".

 This post contains the general design of the schema **campaigns** for the xspectre spectral library and processing system postgreSQL database.
 The design is written in the [Database Markup Language (DBML)](https://dbml.dbdiagram.io/home/).
 For visualisation of the DBML code I have used the semi free tool [dbdiagram](https://dbdiagram.io/?utm_source=dbml).

 ## Purpose of the campaigns schema

-The purpose of the campaigns schema is to define specific observation tasks centering on a defined substance.
+The purpose of the **campaigns** schema is to define specific observation tasks centering on a defined substance.
 A campaign is usually started with the aim of  building a spectral database for a particular task - like determining the quality of Swedish soils.
 A campaign is bound to a specific combination of a sensor model (_spectrometermodel_) and a muzzle model (_muzzlemodel_).
-The campaign can, however apply two, or more, setups (_spectromuzzles_), as long as they have identical sensorid and muzzleid (but varying (uuids).
-The actual sensor+muzzle(+probe) used for scanning a sample is registered with each scan; in the [**scan**](../speclib_campaign_scan-db) schema.
+The campaign can, however apply two, or more, setups (_spectromuzzle_), as long as they have identical sensorid and muzzleid (but varying (uuids).
+The actual sensor+muzzle(+probe) used for scanning a sample is registered with each scan; in the [**scans**](../speclib_campaign_scan-db) schema.

 Apart from the sensorid and muzzleid, _campaign_ attributes include owner, title, label, substance under study etc. A campaign can also have the following boolean dimensions: